Spot Fake Review An Incredibly Easy Method That Works For All

 4. Review Quality:

-You have reviews that Reviews that individuals are getting paid to write them.
+You have reviews that individuals are getting paid to write them.
 Those reviews will be short and non-specific.
-The goal here is to bump the item into the 5 star as quickly as possible by posting as many “excellent” reviews as possible.
+The goal here is to bump the item into the 5 stars as quickly as possible by posting as many “excellent” reviews as possible.
 So the author needs to be able to copy and paste a large number in a short time.

 Here is a hint: Look for words like “great product,” “wonderful service” or “can’t be beaten.”

 Look out for a false hotel review.
 A vague review of hotels should be a red flag right there.
 The reviewer cannot be specific as they had never been there!
 So they’d talk instead of the reason they were there.
 “Spent a wonderful weekend here with the family”; “will always use this hotel for future business trips” are the kinds of things you’re looking for.
 Look for the word “Verified” on the hotel review.